contentlayerdev/contentlayer/packages/contentlayer/README.md

 ![](https://images2.imgbox.com/d5/db/LtP3GT3s_o.png)

-> NOTE: Contentlayer is still under development.
+> NOTE: Contentlayer is still in alpha and under active development.
+We expect to release a more stable beta version soon.

 ## Features